jocafamaka/nagmapReborn/README.md

-# NagMap Reborn Introduction
+# Nagmap Reborn Introduction

-NagMap Reborn is based on NagMap project developed by [Marcel Hecko](https://github.com/hecko) which according to his own description is an "... super-simple application to integrate Nagios or Icinga with Google maps.
+Nagmap Reborn is based on Nagmap project developed by [Marcel Hecko](https://github.com/hecko) which according to his own description is an "... super-simple application to integrate Nagios or Icinga with Google maps.
 The integration aims to visualize current status of network devices on aerial photography images..."

 ## Features